 Southland Tales seemed like a safe bet.
 Director Richard Kelly was riding the high of his 2001 sleeper hit Donnie Darko, with studios hoping lightning might strike twice.
 It didn't.
-Southland Tales was off to a rocky start when an early cut was booed at a French film festival in 2006.
+Southland Tales was off to a rocky start when an early cut was booed at Cannes in 2006.
 And things didn't get any better when it was trimmed down for its theatrical release a year later.

 The Guardian's Shane Danielsen called it the worst movie he'd ever seen, and Roger Ebert gave it one star.
-Ebert hated the original French film cut but found the shorter theatrical cut to be "even more of a mess."
-Kelly has suggested that an extended re-release may be coming, but with a cool 36 percent freshness rating on Rotten Tomatoes, it's hard to imagine who might bankroll such a thing.
+Ebert hated the original Cannes cut but found the shorter theatrical cut to be "even more of a mess."
+Kelly has suggested that an extended re-release may be coming, but with a cool 36 percent freshness rating at Rotten Tomatoes, it's hard to imagine who might bankroll such a thing.

 So, does Southland Tales actually suck?
 The short answer is a hard no.